odonnellryan/OrgChart/readme.md

 1) Testing!
 Commiting some time to learn a testing framework would be really cool.

-2) Transactions / atomic updates.
+2) Transactions for DB (would help us support a lot of things, such as undo)

-3) Additional ways to structure the app.
-It'd be interesting to come up with different ways to display the organizational chart.
+3) Additional ways to structure the Org chart.
 I'd like to be able to see what it'd look like if we structured purely on the direct report/manager roles, for example.